Nishoake/shopify-frontend-intern-challenge/client/README.md

-# Getting Started with Create React App
+# The Shoppies React Client

 This directory houses all files associated with the client of The Shoppies App.